openconfig/reference/rpc/gnmi/gnmi-specification.md

   driven (e.g., the changing of state of an entity based on an external trigger) then an `ON_CHANGE` subscription may be created, whereas if other data represents counter values, a `SAMPLE` subscription may be created.
-  The target is expected to choose and change a `sample_interval` dynamically.
+  The target is expected to choose a `sample_interval` and `MAY` change it dynamically.
   If `sample_interval` is specified in the subscribe request, the target `SHOULD` reject the subscription by closing the Subscribe RPC specifying an `InvalidArgument (3)` error code.